Vestas and Mitsubishi Team up to form Offshore Wind Energy Venture

 Masafumi Wani will become Chairman of the Board of Directors (Executive Senior Vice President and Head of Power Systems of MHI), Anders Runevad Vice Chairman (Group President & CEO of Vestas) and Jens Tommerup CEO of the JV (currently President of Vestas Asia-Pacific & China).
 Equity ownership ratios will be 50 per cent for each of MHI and Vestas with an option for MHI to change the ownership ratio to 51 per cent for MHI and 49 per cent for Vestas in April 2016.

-The transaction is subject to customary closing conditions including approval from relevant competition authorities in Europe and Asia and closing is expected to take place around the end of March 2014.
+The transaction is subject to customary closing conditions including approval from relevant competition authorities in Europe and Asia and closing are expected to take place around the end of March 2014.